Mustafa-Vienna/PetAdoption/README.md

   - An admin panel enables administrators to manage user posts, monitor platform activity, and ensure content quality and compliance.

 - **Responsive Design**
-  - The platform is optimized for both mobile and desktop devices, ensuring a seamless experience across different screen sizes.
+  - The platform is optimized for mobile, tablet and desktop devices, ensuring a seamless experience across different screen sizes.

 ## contents